szepeviktor/custom-sucuri/README.md

 ### Hide Sucuri WAF related UI elements

-The WAF menu and tab are not useful for users without WAF subscription.
+The WAF menu and tab are not useful for users without Sucuri WAF subscription.
 "Website Firewall protection" postbox on Hardening tab should be also hidden.

 ### Prevent DNS queries on each page load

 Sucuri Scanner plugin [looks up](https://plugins.trac.wordpress.org/changeset/1194834) each visitor's IP address.
-Defining `NOT_USING_CLOUDPROXY` prevents this behavior.
+This plugin defines `NOT_USING_CLOUDPROXY` to prevent this behavior.

 ### Hide Sucuri ads

 Ads in the Sucuri Scanner plugin could be hidden manually.
-This plugin hides the ads.
+This plugin hides them.

-### Set data store path.
+### Set data store path

 Sucuri Scanner's default datastore path is in the uploads directory.
 This plugin sets the datastore path to `wp-content/sucuri`.